lombardpress/lombardpress-schema/docs/diplomatic.md

 </choice>
 ```

-Situation where the editor has no suggestion for a difficult reading.
+A case where the editor has no suggestion for a difficult reading.

 ```xml
 <gap reason="damage" quantity="5" unit="word"/>